-LSC Home School Days are for families who wish to supplement their science curriculum with an engaging, inquiry-based adventure inspired by a diverse group of scientists and engineers.
+LSC Virtual Home School Days are for families who wish to supplement their science curriculum with an engaging, inquiry-based adventure inspired by a diverse group of scientists and engineers.
 This school year, our sessions are being held virtually and will each run 45 minutes.

 Programs are structured in such a way that families with multiple children of different ages can have a shared, age-appropriate educational experience.
 Learners will be grouped by age: Adventurers (ages 4-6), Investigators (ages 7-9), and Specialists (ages 10-12).
 While we do not restrict families to stay within grade bands, please know that the content is built for an understanding of the recommended science targets according to the Next Generation Science Standards.